Bachina-Pranav/Gutenberg_Project/chapters/Part2-chapter7.md

 by sleeplessness and solitude and persistent questioning.
 Facts, at any rate, could not be kept hidden.
 They could be tracked down by enquiry, they could be squeezed out of you by torture.
-But if the object was not to stay alive but to stay Free eBooks at Planet eBook.com 211 human, what difference did it ultimately make?
+But if the object was not to stay alive but to stay human, what difference did it ultimately make?
 They could not alter your feelings: for that matter you could not alter them yourself, even if you wanted to.
 They could lay bare in the utmost detail everything that you had done or said or